 So, just who is de Blasio?
 Below are the five biggest things to know about him:

 2. De Blasio managed Hillary Clinton's 2000 Senate campaign.
 De Blasio was Clinton's campaign manager during her first bid for the upper chamber.
 Know who else worked on the campaign?
 Howard Wolfson, now a top aide to Mayor Michael Bloomberg (I).
-As public advocate, the position to which he was elected in 2009, de Blasio's role is to be a city government watchdog of sorts.
+As public advocate, the position to which he was elected in 2009, de Blasio's role was to be a city government watchdog of sorts.
 And that's meant that he hasn't been shy about criticizing Bloomberg's policies.
 "Bill is a friend," Wolfson told National Journal.
 "But he has set forth a vision for the city that is very explicit — higher taxes, bigger government, more regulation, more mandates on business, and in my opinion we tried that model and it failed."

 3. He changed his name.
 De Blasio was born Warren Wilhelm.
 His father fought in World War II and his parents split up early in his life.
 De Blasio said his dad was in a "downward spiral" when he returned to the U.S., and he was raised by his mother's family, leading him to adopt their last name.
 "I started by putting the name into my diploma.
 Then, I hyphenated it legally when I finished NYU.
 And then more and more, I realized that was the right identity," de Blasio told Public Radio Exchange.
 What about Warren?
 De Blasio said he's always been called "Bill."